 ‘Emmm…No dolls.
 Especially not with long hair.
 I wouldn’t have the patience to fix it.
 Plus I’m no good at it.’

 ‘I would do your’s too!’, Ela rushed to solve such an insignificant detail.

 ‘Nooo… I want an interesting game.
 Something that really captivates the imagination’, explained Tina in words that she didn’t fully understand.
 But heard ”the grown ups” use.

 ‘Anyway, let’s not rush with the discussions.
 We can’t tell for sure.’

 ‘I want a fairy costume’, Ela went on, ignoring her sister’s call to reality.
 ‘A full costume, with a dress and silver shoes…’

 ‘Yes, yes!
 And with a magic wand and… and… magic stardust’, Tina got carried away.

 ‘One that can cast spells!’, both girls said as one.

 ‘Hmm, but a princess one would do too’, Ela amended reasonably.

-The discussion must have went on, sliding on the miraculous slopes of assumptions and guesses.
-For how long and what turns it may have taken, that we do not know.
+The discussion must have went on, sliding on the miraculous slopes of assumptions and riddles.
+For how long, and what turns it may have taken, that we do not know.
 But, a while later, in the bluish evening, two little girls were sleeping in the large bed of a warm bedroom, surrounded by the sweet mystery of dreams.